 If he were to follow through on what Jesus was about to tell him to do, he really would need to have confidence that Christ was God.
-And what was he asked to do?
+So, what was he told to do?
 He was told to sell all and distribute everything to the poor and come and follow Jesus.
 To do such a thing, this man would need to have a deep conviction that Jesus was indeed God.

-Of course, this exposed the man as being covetous and not the Law keeper he had boasted of being.
+Of course, Christ's discussion with him exposed the man as being a covetous lover of money and not the Law keeper he had boasted of being.
 He was also looking for something to do to gain a place in Heaven.
 But that's another story.

 In conclusion, here, we once more observe the radical nature of Christ's teachings.
 A good man does not tell someone that they have to sell all and come follow him!
 It is entirely fitting and legitimate, however, for God to ask or even demand such a thing, but for a mere man, to ask such a thing would be evil.
 So again Jesus defies this silly nonsense of being classified as a good moral teacher, but not God!